How To Calculate Real Estate Commission In 4 Easy Steps

 Now that you know how to calculate real estate commission, let’s look at some mistakes to avoid when doing so:

 Spreadsheets are a helpful tool if you’re running a small brokerage with a limited number of agents.
-However, as your team grows, your spreadsheet system can quickly become overly complex and cumbersome.
+However, your spreadsheet system can quickly become overly complex and cumbersome as your team grows.

-Relying on spreadsheets for handling extensive commission-related data can complicate the process of locating and reviewing individual records, increasing the likelihood of errors.
+Relying on spreadsheets to handle extensive commission-related data can complicate the process of locating and reviewing individual records, increasing the likelihood of errors.

-An alternative to spreadsheets is commission management software that can calculate commissions automatically with just a few clicks.
+Commission management software like Paperless Pipeline’s Commission Module can replace spreadsheets and calculate commissions automatically with just a few clicks.

-With Paperless Pipeline, it doesn’t matter what your commission structure is, the tool can calculate accurate amounts in seconds.
+With our software, your chosen commission structure doesn’t matter; the tool can calculate accurate amounts in seconds.

-Trying to calculate commissions manually and then entering them into a spreadsheet may result in major inaccuracies.
+Trying to calculate commissions manually and then entering them into a spreadsheet may result in significant inaccuracies.

 Errors can be costly to your brokerage if each party receives the incorrect commission amount, and it can result in dissatisfied agents.